amiralito/NRC2Dimer/Fig4_FigS6_FigS7_phylogenetics_Pt.2.md

 ![NBARC_all](extras/NBARC_all.png)

 2. The extracted sequences were aligned again and a new phylogenetic tree of the NRC network was made using the alignment ([NRC_i2.newick](phylogenetics/NRC_i2.newick)).
-Finally, the well-supported branch containing all reference NRC helpers was selected and extracted in the same way as before for the NRC helper clade:
+Next, the well-supported branch containing all reference NRC helpers was selected and extracted in the same way as before for the NRC helper clade:

 ![NRC_all](extras/NRC_all.png)